-Abdominal X-ray KUB and USG Abdomen are a standard imaging test.
-Advanced imaging techniques like CT scan help detect smaller stones that may not show on X-ray images and Ultrasound.
-Urologists are the medical specialists who diagnose and treat kidney stones.
+Abdominal X-ray KUB and USG Abdomen are standard imaging tests.
+Advanced imaging techniques like CT scans help detect smaller kidney stones that may not show on X-ray images and Ultrasound.
+Urologists are the medical specialists who diagnose and do kidney stone treatment.

-Your doctor chooses an appropriate treatment option by considering the size of the stone, severity of symptoms, and presence of infections.
+Your doctor chooses an appropriate kidney stone treatment option by considering the size of the stone, severity of symptoms, and presence of infections.

-Waiting for the natural passage of the Kidney Stone
+Waiting for the Natural Passage of the Kidney Stones

 Medical Therapy of Kidney Stones